openstack/charm-guide/doc/source/community/software-contrib/testing.rst

 *Developers are expected to have executed tests prior to submitting patches.*

-Tests can be retriggered, or additional tests can be requested, simply by replying on the Gerrit review with one of the recognized magic phrases below.
+Tests can be retriggered, or additional tests can be requested, simply by replying on the Gerrit review with one of the recognised magic phrases below.

 ``recheck``
     Re-triggers events as if a new patchset had been submitted, including